edgio-docs/edgio-docs/src/pages/guides/v5_migration.md

 ## Optional: Review Your Code for Duplicate Query String Parameters {/*optional-review-your-code-for-duplicate-query-string-parameters*/}

-{{ PRODUCT }} version 5 will no longer modify the request's query string when it detects a duplicate query string parameter.i
+{{ PRODUCT }} version 5 will no longer modify the request's query string when it detects a duplicate query string parameter.

 For example, we will examine how both versions of {{ PRODUCT }} handle the following request: